Runn-Fast/blog/hasura/draft.md

 July 2021: Upgrade to Hasura v2
 In July 2021 we completely removed the original Rails Relay store

-Quite happy with hasura after the migration.
+Quite happy with Hasura after the migration.

 Hasura can transform each of our GraphQL queries into a single efficient SQL query.
 We are no longer concerned about request loading times when using the